Overview

 👀 On the Ground

-The tea hills are an agricultural working landscape, not a curated attraction.
-The rows of bushes are interrupted by harvesting paths, small processing sheds, and the occasional water tank.
-Pickers work early in the morning with wicker baskets, moving methodically along the rows and selecting only the top two leaves and a bud.
-The smell of freshly cut tea leaves is distinctive - green and slightly astringent.
-The best photography positions are elevated points looking down the contoured rows, with the mist or valley backdrop behind.
-The light on the hills changes dramatically between dawn and mid-morning.
+The tea hills are a working agricultural landscape, not a curated attraction.
+Most are privately owned by local families - entering means being a guest in someone's garden.
+The rows of bushes are interrupted by harvesting paths, small processing sheds, and water tanks.
+Pickers work early in the morning with wicker baskets, selecting only the top two leaves and a bud.
+The smell of freshly cut tea leaves in the morning mist - green, slightly astringent, cool - is distinctive and memorable.
+The best photography positions are elevated points looking down the contoured rows with mist or valley backdrop.
+Light on the hills changes dramatically between dawn and mid-morning; 6-7 AM is the window.

 Travel Tips